Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Nitiphonphat, Shutterstock

 Indoor cats are not any different from any other cat.
 Our indoor babies crave attention too.
-They won’t show it, or throw tantrums the way dogs do, but who wouldn’t be happy knowing for sure that their favorite human loves them?
+They will not show it, or throw tantrums the way dogs do, but who wouldn’t be happy knowing for sure that their favorite human loves them?

 Reminding your cat that you love them is simple.
 You could buy them some interactive play toys, pet them often, or just snuggle regularly.
-It’s quite frankly the little things that matter.
+It is quite frankly the little things that matter.

 2. Get Them Neutered and Spayed